tyler-ramage-inc/isuzu-vehicross/README.md

 1. .carousel-item > img <br>
 This targets all images in the carousel.
 The values ensure that the images are centered and that the max height of any image is 525px to ensure that the "What is it?" will remain visible even on large viewports.

+2. .navbar .navbar-nav .nav-link
+This targets the links in the navbar, overrides the bootstrap styling.
+It sets the link color to black, increases font weight and padding inbetween.

+3. .navbar .navbar-nav .nav-link:hover
+This targets the links in the navbar, overrides the boostrap styling and sets the hover state to red for better visibility.

-2. (html, body) and .container<br>
+4. (html, body) and .container<br>
 Ensure the layout is initially set up.

-3. .navbar .navbar-nav a
-This targets the links in the navbar, overrides the bootstrap styling (with !important) and sets the color to black

-4. .navbar .navbar-nav a:hover
-This targets the links in the navbar, overrides the boostrap styling (with !important) and sets the hover state to red for better visibility.

 5. #whatIsIt:hover
 This changes the hover state color on the "What is it?" heading.